Attila (rock band)

-Attila was an American rock band, most notable for having featured a young Billy Joel as a member.
+Attila was an American rock duo from New York City, most notable for having featured a young Billy Joel.

 History

-Joel was a member of a band called The Hassles; he and the drummer Jon Small broke away from the Hassles and formed Attila in 1969.
+Billy Joel and Jon Small broke away from their band the Hassles and formed Attila in 1969.
 The instrumentation was organ and drums, with Joel also handling the bass lines with a keyboard, similar to the Doors' Ray Manzarek.
-Their creative partnership ended in 1970 when Joel ran off with Small's wife, Elizabeth, whom he later married, although this did not end their collaborations, as Small produced Joel's Концерт video as well as the Live at Shea Stadium performance.
+Their creative partnership ended in 1970 when Joel ran off with Small's wife, Elizabeth, whom he later married, although this did not end their collaborations, as Small produced Joel's 1987 Kohuept video and the 2011 Live at Shea Stadium performance.
+Small became a music video director for artists such as Run DMC, Garth Brooks, Reba McEntire and Travis Tritt.

-Attila album
+Attila (album)

 Their only album, Attila, was released on July 27, 1970.
-Joel himself has gone on record as describing the album as "psychedelic bullshit".
+No singles were released from the album and it did not chart.
+Joel himself has described the album as "psychedelic bullshit".